Shen Congwen: Works

 His 1929 short story Xiaoxiao (萧萧), about the life of a child bride in rural west Hunan was first published in Fiction Monthly.
 Shen revised the story in 1935.
 A film version of the story was made in the 1950s.
 In 1986 another, more popular film adaptation of the story was released.
 The film was one of the first mainland Chinese films commercially released in the U.S., where it was published under the title A Girl from Hunan.
 The film was screened in 1987 at the Cannes film festival in the "Un Certain Regard" section.

 Long River (长河 (Cháng hé)), written during the Sino-Japanese War, is considered the best of his long fiction while Lamp of Spring (春灯集 (Chūndēngjí)) and Black Phoenix (黑凤集 (Hēifēngjí)) are his most important collections of short stories.

 Border Town (边城 (Biān Chéng)), published in 1934, is a short novel about the coming of age and romances of an adolescent country girl named Cuicui in a mountain village in western Hunan, near the border with Sichuan province.
 The love dispute in the story revolves round Cuicui.
-Two brothers, Tianbao and Tangsong, who were always on the boat at Chatong Dock, fell in love with Cuicui at the same time.
-Cuicui only fell in love with Tansong.
+Two brothers, Tianbao and Nuosong, who were always on the boat at Chadong Dock, fell in love with Cuicui at the same time.
+Cuicui only fell in love with Nuosong.
 Her grandfather only knew that Tianbao had come to ask for a bride, but he did not know what his granddaughter was thinking.
 The two brothers met to sing to get Cuicui to choose between them, but unfortunately encountered an accident.
-Shunshun and Tansong misunderstood that Cuicui's grandfather was looking for another rich marriage for Tansong.
-But Tansong was still fond of Cuicui, and he left the city of Chatong along the river.
-Her grandfather became aware of this, and, depressed during a thunderstorm, died one night, while Cuicui was still waiting for Tansong.
+Shunshun and Nuosong misunderstood that Cuicui's grandfather was looking for another rich marriage for Nuosong.
+But Nuosong was still fond of Cuicui, and he left the city of Chadong along the river.
+Her grandfather became aware of this, and, depressed during a thunderstorm, died one night, while Cuicui was still waiting for Nuosong.
 A film adaption of the book was released in 1984, winning the Golden Rooster Best Director (Ling Zifeng) award and the Montréal World Film Festival Jury Special Mention the following year.

-In addition, Some of Shen's works focus on religion.
+In addition, some of Shen's works focus on religion.
 For example, his 1941 novel The Candle Extinguished (Zhu Xu), is concerned with religiosity: with discovering God in life.

-Shen Congwen's career as a scholarly writer, beginning after 1949, has received relatively little critical attention, but the works he produced in this period of more than thirty years are still notable because there have been three branches of modern Chinese rural literature: one is the Enlightenment literature represented by Lu Xun; one is the left-wing revolutionary rural literature; another is Shen Congwen's beautiful and quiet Xiangxi style literature.
+Shen's career as a scholarly writer, beginning after 1949, has received relatively little critical attention, but the works he produced in this period of more than thirty years are still notable because there have been three branches of modern Chinese rural literature: one is the Enlightenment literature represented by Lu Xun; one is the left-wing revolutionary rural literature; another is Shen's beautiful and quiet Xiangxi style literature.
 Five out the thirty-two volumes of The Complete Works of Shen Congwen are devoted to his later scholarly work.